 Selection of encoding format

 The encoding format should be selected based on the type of product and other requirements, including production and processing.
-The characteristics of the three standard data formats included in S-100 Edition 4.0.0 are summarized in Table B-13-1 below for convenience.
+The characteristics of the three standard data formats included in S-100 are summarized in Table B-13-1 below for convenience.